A food expert and frequent flyer shares how she eats healthily while traveling —and how you can too.

 1. Eat light before your flight

 Air travel can wreak havoc on your digestive system.
 If you eat lightly before flying, your body won’t be overloaded before take-off.
-I avoid eating meat and dairy the day before I travel and instead opt for vegetable soups or lightly spiced dahls with rice.
+If you can, avoid eating meat and dairy the day before travel and instead opt for vegetable soups or lightly spiced dahls with rice.

 2. Hydrate, hydrate, hydrate